Inside Real Estate embraces 'shared DNA' in acquisition of BoomTown

 Skousen will continue to be CEO, leading an executive team of industry veterans from both Inside Real Estate and BoomTown, including Grier Allen of BoomTown as chief strategy officer and Nick Macey as president.
 The company is headquartered in Salt Lake City, with offices in Charleston, South Carolina and Carlsbad, California.

-According to the BoomTown website, the company has more than 350 employees.
-Founded in 2006, the company's headquarters was in Charleston.
-In 2021 BoomTown acquired Brokermint, its third company acquisition in a three-year period.
+According to the BoomTown website, the company was founded in 2006 and has more than 350 employees.
+In 2021, BoomTown acquired Brokermint, its third company acquisition in a three-year period.

 According to its LinkedIn page, Inside Real Estate has more than 250 employees and is headquartered in Utah.
 In October the company acquired AmpStats, a data-driven technology firm.